Solve a vehicle routing problem (VRP) using R and Nextmv Cloud

 In a few simple steps, you can formulate, solve, and visualize a capacitated vehicle routing problem with the R programming language.

-In this blog post, we will use Nextmv Cloud, R, and some tidyverse packages to formulate, solve and visualize a simple capacitated vehicle routing problem (CVRP).
+In this blog post, we will use the Nextmv routing app, R, and some tidyverse packages to formulate, solve, and visualize a simple capacitated vehicle routing problem (CVRP).
 We’ll work through a sourcing scenario (meaning we’re focused on pickups rather than dropoffs) using 2 vehicles and 4 stops.

-It’s also worth noting that our cloud API supports more types of problems, including VRP with pickup and delivery, route limits, time windows, and beyond.
+It’s also worth noting that our Nextmv routing app supports more types of problems, including VRP with pickup and delivery, route limits, time windows, and beyond.

 The primary goal of this post is to help folks who want to solve a VRP using R to get started with Nextmv more easily.